Latent Shapes

 of 1007e20d5e811b308351982a6e40cf41

-Now, as the final step, let's
+Now, as the final step, the

 1) creating a bounding box of the mesh;